Minimum wage: Political affiliation, other reasons labour may not win

 Minimum Wage: 3 Reasons Labour May Not Get What They're Demanding

+- These factors are representations of stakeholders (labour, government and organised private sector) in the negotiation

+- The perceived political affiliation of organised labour rather than being a pressure group topped the three major factors

-The question of when the President Bola Tinubu-led federal government will commence paying a new minimum wage to Nigerian workers has been long awaiting an answer.
+The question of when the President Bola Tinubu-led federal government will commence paying a new minimum wage to Nigerian workers has long awaited an answer.

-While several meetings have been held between the tripartite committee set up by the government to develop a minimum wage proposal to be submitted to the national assembly for approval, a three-edged sword appears to be stalking the progress.
+While several meetings have been held between the government's tripartite committee to develop a minimum wage proposal to be submitted to the national assembly for approval, a three-edged sword appears to be stalking the progress.

-This three-edge factor comprises the political affiliations, financial wallets, and workforce of stakeholders, who are the labour, government (federal, state, and local), and the organised private sector (OPS).
+This three-edge factor comprises the political affiliations, financial wallets, and workforce of stakeholders: the labour, government (federal, state, and local), and the organised private sector (OPS).

 While the federal government is standing in for the state and local governments in the negotiations, it has pegged the minimum wage at ₦62,000, but the state governors have come out to say the FG's proposal is not sustainable.